nEghbal/ngtcp2WithSelectiveFEC/README.md

 Applying FEC on selected high priority resources only.

 This project needs three packages: 1) ngtcp2, 2) nghttp3, 3) OpenFEC.
-We modified ngtcp2 and nghttps and upload it here.
+We modified ngtcp2 and nghttp3 and upload them here.
 Their installation process is just like the instruction on the ngtcp2 GitHub page:
   - https://github.com/ngtcp2/ngtcp2

 We have not modified OpenFEC library and it can be downloaded and installed form its website: